Some links in this post may be affiliate links

 Do not fill the pot to the brim but leave about 1 in. unfilled to allow for watering space.

-Put back the Clubmoss Crassula to its display position and keep it dry for about 5-7 days to reduce the risk of rot-root disease.
+Put back the plant to its display position and keep it dry for about 5-7 days to reduce the risk of rot-root disease.

-Pruning Watch Chain Plant is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Pruning Crassula muscosa is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.

 With age, the stems begin to trail or droop at the weight of the leaves.
 Therefore, cut them back to keep the plant compact.
 Minimize the number of cuts as much as possible to avoid unnecessary injuries to reduce disease infestations.

-Watch Chain Plant (Crassula muscosa) growing problems include leaf drop, leggy growth, leaf spots, pests and diseases among others.
+Watch Chain Plant problems include yellow leaves, brown leaves, leaf drop, leggy growth, leaf spots, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

 Common pests in Crassula muscosa are scale insects, mealy bugs and spider mites.
 Isolate the affected plant to reduce spread to other plants.
 Spray the plant with an insecticidal soap to get rid of the pests.
 Make sure to follow the manufacturer's recommendations.

-Leggy growth and yellowing in Watch Chain Plant is due to two possible reasons.
-One possible reason is overwatering or soggy soil in the cold season.
-Significantly lessen watering during the cold season to keep the soil barely moist as growth is reduced at this time, therefore, the plant does not need much water.
+One possible cause of leggy growth and yellowing in Watch Chain Plant is overwatering or soggy soil in the cold season.
+Significantly lessen watering in the cold season to keep the soil barely moist as the plant does not need much water at this time.

 In addition, make sure that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.
 Learn more on how to water indoor plants the right way.